TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 it.
 It is recommended instead to define multiple repositories using the `<projectDir>/cmake/ExtraRepositoriesList.cmake`_ file as it allows for more flexibility in how extra repositories are specified and how they are accessed.
-The latter file allows the various tools to perform VC activities with these repos while "native repositories" do not.
+The latter file allows the various tools to perform version control (VC) activities with these repos while "native repositories" do not.

 If this file ``NativeRepositoriesList.cmake`` does not exist, then TriBITS sets ``${PROJECT_NAME}_NATIVE_REPOSITORIES`` equal to ".", or the base project